nissmar/FilmNoise/README.md

 # Code

-The code can be ran `noise_image.py`.
+The code can be ran in `noise_image.py`.
 The mix parameter allows the user to control the intensity of the grain, there is a live preview in the notebook.
 The whole process takes about 30s.